ashuping/ExSeOS-HLS/CONTRIBUTING.md

 We ask that you try to maximize test coverage of any code that you contribute.
 We use [Codecov](https://about.codecov.io/) to calculate coverage percentage for commits and pull requests.
 You can check the coverage locally using pytest:
-`python -m pytest test --cov-report xml:cov.xml --cov modules`
+`python -m pytest test --cov-report xml --cov exseos`

 This will generate an XML coverage report, which can be read by several IDE extensions (for example, [Coverage